The Garfield Show | |

 |

-The animated series premiered on 22 December 2008 in France as Garfield & Cie and on 2 November 2009 in the United States.
-It ran for five seasons, with its last episode airing in America on 24 October 2016; Evanier stated shortly afterward that it was on hiatus.[3][4]
-On 6 August 2019, an untitled Nickelodeon series based on the Garfield comic strip was announced,[5] seemingly ending any chances of The Garfield Show coming back.
+The animated series premiered on 22 December 2008 in France as Garfield & Cie, in early 2009 in Japan as ガーフィールドとシー and on 2 November 2009 in the United States.
+It ran for five seasons, with its last episodes airing in America on October 24, 2016; Evanier stated shortly afterward that it was on hiatus.[3][4]
+On August 6, 2019, an untitled Nickelodeon series based on the Garfield comic strip was announced,[5] seemingly ending any chances of The Garfield Show coming back.

 The show features loose continuity and is set in a different universe to the previous Garfield cartoon series Garfield and Friends, which is occasionally referenced.
-Unlike the previous show, Liz is now considered a main character and has an official relationship with Jon to reflect their current status in the comic strip.
-The Garfield Show also reestablishes Arlene as Garfield's potential love interest, as in the comic strip, replacing Penelope from the previous show (despite being advertised as a main character, her actual role in the series is minor).
-In addition, unlike the previous series and animated specials, where Garfield thought instead of vocalized his dialogue, Garfield is now a talking character.
+Liz is now considered a main character and has an official relationship with Jon to reflect their current status in the comic strip.
+The Garfield Show also reestablishes Arlene as Garfield's potential love interest, as in the comic strip, (despite being advertised as a main character, her actual role in the series is minor).
+In addition, Garfield is now a talking character.
 Nevertheless, only other animals are usually able to understand him; Jon and other humans sometimes can.

 The Garfield Show also features many new characters that are part of the regular cast, such as Vito, an Italian chef whose cooking Garfield enjoys, and Harry, a stray cat who acts as both a friend and a nemesis to Garfield.
-Squeak, Garfield's mouse friend that lives in Jon's house, appeared in the comic strip; he replaces Floyd from the previous show.
-Unlike Garfield and Friends, the U.S. Acres cast do not feature.
+Squeak, Garfield's mouse friend that lives in Jon's house, appeared in the comic strip.

-The series premiered in France on France 3 on 22 December 2008.
+The series premiered in France on France 3 on 22 December 2008 and in Japan on NHK in early 2009.[citation needed]

 English-language episodes started airing on Boomerang UK on 5 May 2009.